h5py/h5py/docs/source/guide/hl.rst

         instead.
 The additional keyword arguments are only honored when actually creating a dataset; they are ignored for the comparison.

+        If an existing incompatible object (Group or Datatype) already exists with the given name, fails with H5Error.

     .. method:: copy(source, dest)

+        **Only available with HDF5 1.8**

         Recusively copy an object from one location to another, or between files.